deoops-net/dotam/README.en.md

 In a further version, i will integrate a remote api-server for scheduling containers with this module.For teams already built there k8s cluster, there is no need, but for some small teams a strong and simple docker scheduler is necessary.

+[caporal](https://github.com/deoops-net/caporal) is an early version of container scheduling api server, basiclly it's now only support simple jobs like run or update a container remotely.but it will be under development for more features.

 ### Plugin